smudge/decks/so-you-want-to-give-a-conference-talk.md

 - This doesn't apply to live talks, but My RailsConf talk was prerecorded.
 - I spent an entire week trying to get the perfect take.
 - When I made a big mistake, I'd stop the recording and start over.
-Several times, I made it almost to the end, and then messed up the entire take.
+- I sometimes made it almost to the end, and then messed up the entire take, and threw it all out.
+It felt awful.

 - The take I ended up using was the very last take I recorded.
-I woke up early, recorded a take, and then left for the weekend.
+I woke up early, recorded a take, and then left the city for the weekend.
 - It was the last possible chance I had, and suddenly it just clicked.
 - I was under enough pressure that I pushed through a few minor mistakes and made it all the way to the end.
 It was by far my best take of the entire week.
 - My second best take was one of the first, early draft recordings I had done, before my slides were even finished.